Chetan Singh Jauramajra: Cabinet Minister

 5 MLAs including Chetan Singh Jauramajra were inducted into the cabinet and their swearing in ceremony took place on 4 July 2022.
 On 5 July, Bhagwant Mann announced the expansion of his cabinet of ministers with five new ministers to the departments of Punjab state government.
 Chetan Singh Jauramajra was among the inducted ministers and was given the charge of following departments.

-On 7 January 2023, during the cabinet reschuffle, he was given the charge of new following portfolios.
+On 7 January 2023, during the cabinet reshuffle, he was given the charge of new following portfolios.

-Punjab Health Minister

-On 5 July Jauramajra was appointed the health Minister in the Punjab cabinet.

-Jauramajra had received multiple complaints about the lack of cleanliness in the hospital wards.
-On July 29, 2022, he visited the Baba Farid University of Health Sciences (BFUHS) for an inspection accompanied by journalists.
-During the visit Raj Bahadur, the vice chancellor was asked to lie down on the bed for patients to which he complied.
-The poor condition of the mattress is then shown.
-Bahadur resigned next day.
-In August 2022 he ordered to take strict actions against food adulteration.